gignupg/Detect-File-Encoding-And-Language/README.md

 ```

 ### In the terminal
-Use "dfeal" to execute detect-file-encoding-and-language from the command line!
+Use the command "dfeal" then specify the path to your file!

 ```bash
 $ dfeal "/home/user name/Documents/subtitle file.srt"